Installing PostgreSQL Single Node on Ubuntu

 Below is the required docker-compose.yaml file

-- Need to enable postgressql.log
+- Need to enable postgresql.log

 - Need to enable postgres_backup weekly rotation